-Conduct of Business4
+Conduct of Business2

-In the field of insurance, conduct of business encompasses industry-wide as well as insurer/intermediary specific activities with customers.
+In the field of insurance, conduct of business encompasses industry-wide as well as Insurer/Intermediary specific activities with Customers.

-Sound conduct of business includes treating customers fairly throughout the life-cycle of the insurance product.
+Sound conduct of business includes treating Customers fairly throughout the life-cycle of the insurance product.
 This cycle begins with product design and runs until all obligations under the contract are fulfilled.

-In their conduct of the business of insurance, insurers and intermediaries are expected to:
+In their conduct of the business of insurance, Insurers and Intermediaries are expected to:

-- act with due skill, care and diligence when dealing with customers; - maintain good and sound relationships between themselves and with the regulatory authorities; - establish and implement policies and procedures on fair treatment of customer, as integral parts of their business culture; - act in compliance with the laws, regulations and guidelines to which they are subject; - promote products and services in a clear, fair and not misleading manner; - provide customers with timely, clear and adequate pre-contractual and contractual information; - take into account customer's disclosed circumstances when customers receive advice before concluding insurance contracts; - avoid or properly manage any potential conflicts of interest, before concluding an insurance contract; - handle complaints in a timely and fair manner; - have and utilize appropriate policies and procedures for the protection and use of customer information; and - have contractual arrangements between each other, that ensure fair treatment of customers.
+- act with due skill, care and diligence when dealing with Customers; - maintain good and sound relationships between themselves and with the regulatory authorities; - establish and implement policies and procedures on fair treatment of Customers, as integral parts of their business culture; - act in compliance with the laws, regulations and guidelines to which they are subject; - promote products and services in a clear, fair and not misleading manner; - provide Customers with timely, clear and adequate pre-contractual and contractual information; - take into account a Customer's disclosed circumstances when that customer receives advice and before concluding insurance contracts; - avoid or properly manage any potential conflicts of interest, before concluding an insurance contract; - handle complaints in a timely and fair manner; - have and utilize appropriate policies and procedures for the protection and use of Customer information; and - have contractual arrangements between each other, that ensure fair treatment of Customers.

-Moreover, insurers are expected to:
+Moreover, Insurers are expected to:

-- take into account the interests of different types of consumers when developing and distributing insurance products; - service policies appropriately throughout the life-cycle of the product; - disclose information on any contractual changes occurring during the lifecycle of the contract to the policyholder; - disclose further relevant information depending on the type of insurance product to the policyholder; and
+- take into account the interests of different types of Consumers when developing and distributing insurance products; - service policies appropriately throughout the life-cycle of the product; - disclose information on any contractual changes occurring during the lifecycle of the contract to the policyholder; - disclose relevant information depending on the type of insurance product to the policyholder; and - handle claims in a timely and fair manner.